 - Co-op employment related questions that are not specific to the co-op co-ordinators

 - Other questions that don’t fall into one of the other categories (below)

 - Co-op forms and enrolment related questions (applications, Academic and Work Sequence Agreements, withdrawal forms)

-- Questions about the COOP 1100 course including general questions about co-op (i.e. salary expectations)
+- Questions about the COOP 1100 (or COOP 1120 for DTM) course including general questions about co-op (i.e. salary expectations)